ABMArchaeologists/ABMA_tutorials/README.md

-# Agent Based Modeling for Archaeologists Tutorials
+# Agent Based Modelling for Archaeologists Tutorials

 To use these tutorials:
 1. Download the files in this repository as a zip folder.